AugFJTan/ESP8266-WiFiClock/README.md

 The documentation for the Dark Sky API used in this project can be found [here](https://darksky.net/dev/docs).
 You will need to create an account and obtain a special API key.
 This key will be required when sending GET requests.

+**2023 Update:** As of 31 March 2023, the Dark Sky API will be discontinued (thanks, Apple).
+You may find a drop-in replacement with [Pirate Weather](https://pirateweather.net/), which - despite its unfortunate name - is legal and compatible with the original Dark Sky API format.
+I will not update the code to use Pirate Weather, but it shouldn't be too hard to get it working with the WiFi clock.
+Please support Pirate Weather's creator if you can!

 ## Usage

 1. Download or clone this repository into your desired directory.
 To clone using git, on the command line, type